lachlan-smith/prayeralert/README.md

 2. Run the "Install" Maven Build found under RuneLite -> Lifecycle

 ## Running
-1. Launch the compiled Java file found in `\runelite\runelite-client\target` named `client-1.5.xx-SNAPSHOT-shaded.jar` (If SNAPSHOT-shaded files are in this directory, launch the one with the latest version number)
+1. Launch the compiled Java file found in `\runelite\runelite-client\target` named `client-1.5.xx-SNAPSHOT-shaded.jar` (If multiple SNAPSHOT-shaded files are in this directory, launch the one with the latest version number)

 ## Acknowledgements
 * Mikki for her [original modification](https://github.com/mikkikur/runelite/tree/runelite-prayer) to the Prayer plugin